ShafayetRajit/shafayetrajit.github.io/_posts/covid.md

 This study paves the way for AI-driven mental health screening, making early intervention more accessible.
 As machine learning evolves, such models can become valuable tools in mental health assessments, helping individuals receive timely support.

-_This was my first hands-on experience with machine learning, where I handled every step—from collecting data through surveys to training and testing the models.
-While the project had its limitations, it was a valuable learning experience._